 The President of Chile is empowered to issue a Supreme Decree and impose an import tariff on an ad valorem basis on the importation of goods into Chile in the event the exporter is found to be dumping the product, as defined in the GAAT and in the WTO’s Safeguard Agreement.
 Prior to imposing the import tariff, the Executive is required to obtain a report from the National Commission in Charge of Investigating the Existence of Price Distortions in Imported Products.
 The National Commission consists of civil servants from various Ministries as well as from the Attorney General Office and the Central Bank.

 The National Commission is empowered to process claims and to conduct the necessary investigations in order to determine whether price distortions exist.
 It can also act ex officio.
 Those investigations must start within five working days after the claim has been filed.
 Notice of the starting and ending dates of the investigation must be published in the Diario Oficial.
 The National Commission has 30 days from the date the notice is published to receive the documentation from, and/or meet with, interested parties and request the reports it deems appropriate.
 The claim filed with the National Commission must indicate the distortion and the actual or imminent damage that it will cause to national production, which must be significant in order for the National Commission to act.
 During the investigation, the National Commission may recommend to the Executive to impose import tariffs on the product on a temporary basis until the case is resolved.
 In this regard, the National Commission has 90 days from the date the notice is published to resolve the case.
 If the National Commission finds that there is such distortion, it must recommend to the Executive the import tariff that should be levied on the importation of the goods in question.
-The National Commission may also make a recommendation prior to the issuance of the report.
+The National Commission may also make a recommendation before the report referred to above is issued.

 All import tariffs must be levied on an ad valorem basis.
-Furthermore, the import tariffs cannot be in place for more than two years, although the measures can be renewed if the circumstances have not changed, in which case the Executive will obtain a new resolution from the National Commission.
+Furthermore, import tariffs cannot be in place for more than two years, although the measures can be renewed if the circumstances have not changed, in which case the Executive will obtain a new resolution from the National Commission.
 Thus, import tariffs cannot be in place for more than four years.
 In any event, the National Commission must review all measures on an annual basis.
 If there is conflict between domestic legislation and an international treaty on the type or period of application of an import tariff, the latter must prevail.

 d.
 Other Taxes